zuhbeer/NLP-CAP/Critics_Sentiment.md

 #### The Stanford Movie Review dataset

-    Sample Review
+    Sample Review from 50k dataset

 <img src="https://github.com/zuhbeer/NLP-CAP/blob/master/Screen%20Shot%202019-10-18%20at%2010.22.06%20AM.png" width="900">

 #
-#### Reviews are cleaned and put into a Pandas dataframe
+#### Reviews are cleaned via nltk, spacy, and sklearn libraries and put into a Pandas dataframe
 #